FNF Thames Valley have some mail lists that we use to confirm meeting dates and chat about other issues important to members.

 You do not need a password to send to the list; but you must send from the address that is registered otherwise what you sent will be discarded.

-You can change some of your subscription options and view mail list history (archives), you will need to use the password that was sent when you joined and is sent on the 1st of every month.
+You can change some of your subscription options, you will need to use the password that was sent when you joined and is sent on the 1st of every month.
+The email list is no longer archived, ie no mail list history.

 How to write mail to the chat list